 What is Panchakarma?

 Panchakarma consists of two words, ‘pancha ‘means five and ‘ karma‘ means procedure, ie the five therapeutic procedures.
-These five unique therapies help to eliminate the aggravated doshas accumulated in all tissues, channels of the body.
+These five unique therapies help to eliminate the aggravated doshas accumulated in all tissues, and channels of the body.

 When the doshas get aggravated it passes through various stages to produce the disease.
 Aggravation of doshas is a natural process.
 Even those who follow balanced and nutritious food habits are affected by the aggravation of doshas over a period of time.
-When the doshas accumulate in the body reach the maximum level various channels in the body get blocked.
+When the doshas accumulate in the body and reach the maximum level various channels in the body get blocked.
 The channels are the ways that carry nutrients to various tissues in the body.
 When these channels get blocked, there it will lead to an outburst of diseases.

 Ayurveda suggests expelling the impurities collected in the body through shodana (Cleansing procedure) at a suitable time.
 People who are not undergoing panchakarma treatment at the right time will suffer from various diseases due to the aggravation of doshas.
 Every healthy individual must undergo panchakarma treatment to be healthy.